 Remember to keep a digital record of your reunion with photos, videos, written and audio recollections, and all the stories that were told and re-told.
 Make these available for everyone now and in the future to enjoy.
 The Family History Guide Memories Section offers instruction for preserving your reunion memories with ease:

-Project 2 Goals: 1: Gather Your Records 2: Gather Records from Others 3: Interview Relatives 4: Browse Memories 5: Prepare Uploads 6: Add and Tag Photos 7: Add Documents 8: Add Stories 9: Write a Life Sketch 10: Add Audio Files 11: Use the Gallery 12: App Gallery
+Project 2 (FamilySearch) Goals: 1: Gather Your Records 2: Gather Records from Others 3: Interview Relatives 4: Browse Memories 5: Prepare Uploads 6: Add and Tag Photos 7: Add Documents 8: Add Stories 9: Write a Life Sketch 10: Add Audio Files 11: Use the Gallery 12: App Gallery

 Follow up throughout the year by reviewing and remembering all the fun times and family connections from your family reunion.
 The memories of family history activities are often what spark an interest in family history research and in creating more shared experiences that will give hope, courage, and inspiration for years to come.